-Another meta-study analyzed results from 9,980 patients using Rybelsus for diabetes.
-The researchers found that the medication was effective, but the average decrease in A1C levels is not that impressive in our opinion, at only 0.89%.
+Another meta-study analyzed results from 9,980 patients taking Rybelsus for diabetes.
+The researchers found that the medication was effective, and the average decrease in A1C levels was 0.89%.

-The study authors note that Rybelsus did reduce A1C levels by 0.35% more than “active comparators,” which refers to other diabetes medications.
+The study authors noted that Rybelsus reduced A1C levels by 0.35% more than “active comparators,” which refers to other diabetes medications.
 This suggests that Rybelsus may be a more effective option than many diabetes drugs on the market today.

-We can conclude from the available research that Rybelsus is effective at treating and managing elevated blood sugar levels.
-While the decrease in blood sugar and A1C levels seen in Rybelsus trials is not that impressive, it is consistent.
+We can conclude from the available research that Rybelsus is effective at treating and managing elevated blood sugar levels, which is unsurprising given that the drug is approved by the FDA for this indication.

 Does Rybelsus Cause Weight Loss?